gramineproject/gramine/Documentation/attestation.rst

 .. image:: ./img/dcap.svg
    :target: ./img/dcap.svg
-   :alt: Figure: DCAP based remote attestation in Intel SGX
+   :alt: Figure: DCAP remote attestation scheme in Intel SGX

 The diagram above shows DCAP based remote attestation.
 The DCAP flows are very similar to EPID flows, but rather than using the EPID keys and consulting the